MODEL DIRECTORY

 Expanded Home Health Value-Based Purchasing Model

 The Expanded Home Health Value-Based Purchasing (HHVBP) Model seeks to improve the quality and efficiency of home health care across the nation.
-It adjusts Medicare fee-for-service payments to Home Health Agencies based on their performance against a set of quality measures relative to their peers.
-The model builds on the original HHVBP Model to decrease unnecessary emergency room visits, improve patient mobility, and reduce Medicare spending.
+It adjusts Medicare fee-for-service payments for Home Health Agencies based on their performance against a set of quality measures relative to their peers.
+The model aims to improve patients' experience, strengthen physical function, and address health issues before they require an emergency room visit.

 FCHIP